wmsiddiqui/SnsSlackPublisher/README.md

 # SnsSlackPublisher
-A Lambda that publishes an incoming SNS event to a given slack webhook.
-Includes a CloudFormation stack and a powershell script to easily deploy the application to your AWS account using the AWS CLI.
+A Lambda application written in Node.js that publishes incoming SNS messages to a Slack channel.
+Easily deployable using Powershell, AWS CLI, and Cloudformation.
+If you already have an AWS account setup, the applicatoion only takes a few keystrokes to deply if you're using Windows.

 ## Recommended Requirements
 * Windows 10